kowusu01/RapidPrototypingWithExpressJs/Readme.md

-## Credits
+## credits
 In 2019, I watched a video recorded for a webinar by Mark Volkmann of Object Computing (OCI), titled __MODERN JAVASCRIPT TOOLING__.
 The tools, concepts and code presented inspired me to create this project.

 I am not expert in modern javascript, as you will later discover from my javascript code, but my goal is to create a simple javascript application that beginners can use as a starting point for creating dummy apis for rapid prototyping and testing.

-## Motivation
+## motivation
+### applications have dependencies
 Many applications are made up of layers or components, the front end, the backend, the database, etc. some of the most difficult issues in application development is integrating with all the layers.

-Integration issues arise because of dependencies and can be strongly felt at the initial stage of development when many  of the components are still under development

 For instance, consider a simple application made up of a web tier consuming data from an backend api.
 Initially the web tier cannot make much progress because the api is not available.

 In some cases the api may be ready but it may be on a remote server and requires connectivity and access tokens.
 It often turn out that the api is also administered by a different group, and therefore as a consumer you may not be able to create your own test data to use.

+### working around dependencies is hard, results in wasted project time
-This create a huge dependency issue that most junior developer often don't know how to work around and simply wait till the have something to work with.
-This results in many wasted hours development time and pushes all the work to the final weeks of the project.
+This creates a huge dependency issue that is often difficult  to work around and most developers simply wait till they have something to work with.
+This results in many wasted hours of development time and pushes all the work to the final weeks of the project.

-In remote work environments where there is often large time differences between clients and developers, teams may ecounter issues and get the get the right support at the right time.
+In remote work environments where there is often large time differences between clients and developers, teams may encounter issues and not get the right support at the right time.
 For remote developers to remain productive they need to learn techniques to reduce development dependencies.
 But how does one do that?

+### attempt to remove dependencies are mush as possible
 The idea is to duplicate the development environment locally as much as possible.
 With technologies like docker, it is much easier to create such environments locally that it was a few years ago.

 For instance, the whole backend api can be dockerized and shared so that developers can run it locally.
 Another method would be to create a dummy api that serves data similar to what the real api will serve.
 This gives you, the developer a lot of flexilibity especially when creating test data.

+### this project shows one way to remove a dependency
 This project shows how Node can be used to create a simple dummy api for testing while the actual api is still in development.
 In oder to create a dummy api that resemebles the actual one, we need to define the api endpoints and the schema very quickly during the project.
 Tools like OpenApi can be very helpful in this case.

 Even if developers are not familiar with how to use OpenApi to describe api endpoints, you should be able to use json to create sample data of what is expected from th api.

-## Scenario;
+## scenario
-Lets assume we are developing backend api to serve students data.
+Let's assume we are developing backend api to serve students data.
 We have a large number of students in a database and you are building an api to serve that data.
 Each student record has the following attributes:

 | property      | description |